sunfounder/3in1-kit/docs/source/components/component_l298n_module.rst

     * - ENB
       - IN3
       - IN4
-      - The state of Motor B
+      - Zustand von Motor B
     * - 0
       - X
       - X